Guide for new liquor licensees

 - disorderly patrons.

-It is a costly offence for licensees, approved managers and staff if non-exempt minors are found on the premises and even more costly if the minor is in possession of, or consuming, alcohol.
+It's a costly offence for licensees, approved managers and staff if non-exempt minors are found on the premises and even more costly if the minor is in possession of, or consuming, alcohol.

 The requirements differ depending on the licence held and approved trading hours.
 Some exceptions to this requirement apply to certain venues considered to be of lower risk.

-Read guideline 43: approved managers for more information about the exemptions and requirement to be on-site.
+Read Guideline 43: Approved managers for more information about the exemptions and requirement to be on-site.